 But, what, asks Mr. Kennedy, of rival claimants to the Khilafat?
-Well, what of Islam was no incomplete faith when the last of the Prophets passed away, that Mr. Kennedy may be permitted to try his 'prentice hand at completing and perfecting it with the help of his "orthodox it with the help of his "or princes." his "laudable persons" and kinglish Fleet trained on it so as to keep him in duress vile.
-The only sign of his "simple-minded Mawla or tribes-temporal power,-the greatest need of the Khilafat, of course after its spiritual soundness, a need that reconciled the most pious Muslim divines to the Khilafat of Kings and dynasts whose only claim to it was that power-is to be found not in the Government at Constantinople, but in that temporarily established by Ghazi Mustafa to Khilafas, slay the second of the twint

-("-Authentic Tradition in both "Bokhari" and "Muslim").
-Here, Mr. Kennedy is not only the lawfulness of slaying a brother Muslam to prove your "relative and contingent but not absolute prohibition", but a prohibition and direct toward to kill Slay. positive and direct command to kill!
+Well, what of them?
+Islam was no incomplete faith when the last of the Prophets passed away, that Mr. Kennedy may be permitted to try his princes." his "landable persons" and it his "simple-minded Mawla or tribes-men"-and "automan" to whom his men"-and "automan" to chieftain is to supply the "mirror of con-sciousness."
+Allegiance is due to the first Khalifa and only ofter him to his successor, as the Hadeeth I have already cited clearly ("-Authentic Tradition in both "Bokhari" and "Muclim").
+Here, Mr. Kennedy is not only the lawfulness of slaying a brother Mucham to prove your "relative and contingent but not absolute prohibition", but a positive and direct command to kill!
 Slay the second.
 That is why your Grand Sherif of Mecca nor any of his "Quresh striplings" in search of any sort or kind of a throne even if three-legged, did not dare to set himself up as a rival Khalifa, for they feared only too justly that simple solution "slay the second!"
-Here is another solution "slay the second!"
 Here is another Hadeeth should you need another after the one above "When you have all agreed on a man to carry on your affairs whose comes to you and intends to cause separation among you, then kill him, be he whoever he may."
 Yes, "Kill him be he whoever he may."
-Shariff though he be the English "Grand Sheriff Mecca" and a true descendent of the Mecca" and a true descendent of the Prophet, lured by the promise of an Arab Empire offered by Sir Henry Mac Malcon, late Foreign Secretary of India and for a brief space High Commissioner of Egypt!
+Yes, "Kill him be he whoever he may"-even though he be the English "Grand Sheriff Mecca" and a true descendent of the Prophet, lured by the promise of an Arab Empire offered by Sir Henry Mac Malcon, late Foreign Secretary of India and for a brief space High Commissioner of Egypt!

 The reason for this stern and draconic commandment is not far to seek.
-The lashes that Hazrat Abu Huzaifa was asked to endure on his bare back have already pointed to it.
+The lashes that Hazarat Abu Huzaifa was asked to endure on his bare back have already pointed to it.
 The reconciliation of the most pious Ulama to the Umayyide rule of Yazid's successors has also done the same.
-Muslim society must not be exposed fratricidal wars, leading to disruption and decay.
-If Khalifa is not worthy of that office, let him be deposed; but if another the worthiest and most pious among the Muslims, sets up a rival claim while the unworthy man is still Khalifa, then he the worthiest and most pious among the Muslims, must pay the penalty of his "previousness" with his with his
+Muslim society must not be exposed fratricidal ware, leading to disruption and decay.
+If Khalifa is not worthy of that office, let him be dzposed; but if another the worthiest and most pious among the Muslims, sets up a rival claim while the unworthy man is still Khalifa, then he the worthiest and most pious among the Muslims, must pay the penalty of his "previousness" with his life.